Everest Base Camp Trek

 • Pre-meeting at Kathmandu before the trek.

-Trip Exclude
+Everest Base Camp Trip Exclude

 • International airfares.

 • Nepal entry visa fees.
-Visit the link for the Nepal tourist visa information.

 • Your personal entrance fees for Kathmandu sightseeing.

-• Your extra expenses such as the use of WIFI, hot shower, and battery charging while on the trek.
+• Your extra expenses, such as the use of WIFI, hot shower, and battery charging while on the trek.

 • Alcoholic beverages and cold drinks during the trek.